mahehu/TUT-live-age-estimator/README.md

   * Requires a webcam.
   * Install opencv 3.4.1 or newer.
 Recommended to install with `pip install opencv-python` (includes GTK support, which is required).
-  * Keras 2.2.2 (or newer).
+  * Install Keras 2.2.2 (or newer).
 Earlier versions have a slightly different way of loading the models.
+  * Install a recent dlib with python 3 dependencies; _e.g.,_ `pip install dlib`.
   * Download the required deep learning models from [here](http://www.cs.tut.fi/~hehu/models.zip) or [here](https://tutfi-my.sharepoint.com/:u:/g/personal/janne_tommola_tut_fi/EcrQbRgnsydApRFsmsUbPfABcEK0arXtCe796Bt1x7_U7g?e=fQJN7Z).
 Extract directly to the main folder so that 2 new folders are created there.
   * Run with `python EstimateAge.py`.